-When it comes to planning an event, there are a lot of moving parts to keep track of.
-This includes securing a venue, booking speakers and panelists, and more.
-But your event planning doesn’t start or stop there—you have to create a registration and payment system that will create a strong first (and hopefully positive!) impression of your event.
+When it comes to planning any type of event, there are a lot of moving parts to track.
+This includes securing a venue or online service, booking speakers and panelists, and more.
+But your event planning doesn’t start or stop there — you have to create a registration and payment system that will create a strong first (and hopefully positive!) impression of your event.

-Online payments have very quickly become the norm because they are now expected by your attendees.
-Attendees want to have an easy and quick way to pay online and can be turned off by a complicated or manual payment process.
+Online payments have become the norm and, now during the pandemic, a necessity for your attendees.
+Attendees need an easy and quick way to pay online and will be turned off by a complicated or manual payment process.

-There are many elements that play into this, and we’ll take a look at all of them:
+Many elements play into this, and we’ll take a look at all of them: